Friday, August 24

 At packet pick up all athletes are required to show photo ID.
 NO ID, NO RACE, NO EXCEPTIONS.
 Relay teams must either come together to pick up the packet or will only be given their part of the race packet.

 Awards will be given to the Sprint, Super Sprint, and Olympic athletes.
 We’ll award the top-3 men and women of each race.
 Then top 5 in 5 year age groups in the Sprint and Olympic and top 3 in 5 year age groups in the Super Sprint.
 And the top 3 relays in each race.
+Top three overall Clydesdale and Athena athletes will be honored in the Olympic race.
 The awards when the majority of the field has finished for each race at approx. 10:30 AM.
 All finishers will receive a Lake Meridian medal.

 Relays- Sprint and Olympic Relays only